ESSA Levels of Evidence (U.S. Department of Education)

 The studies are designed to be highly rigorous - the experiments include a large number of students and they are followed for a relatively long period of time.
 For example, with their product MyPedia India they observed 557 lessons in 74 schools.
 The learning outcomes were measured in standardized tests and compared to national averages.

 Compared to Pearson, Imagine Learning is a newcomer in educational publishing.
 Founded in 2004 and currently employing several hundred people, they offer digital math and language learning solutions.
 As a way to build trust towards their product's efficacy, Imagine Learning is publishing their research papers and case studies on their website.

 ESSA Levels of Evidence - Guideline for EdTech Impact Evaluation

+ESSA has four tiers of evidence, from Strong (Tier 1) to Demonstrating rationale (Tier 4).
 An important point to note is that the tiers are not mutually exclusive but rather serve a different purpose.
-When designing a whole new product or when coming up with new features to an existing one, ESSA tiers can be followed step-by-step to validate the efficacy of the product or feature in a way that is most helpful for development.
+When designing a whole new product or coming up with new features to an existing one, ESSA tiers can be followed step-by-step to build up the efficacy of the product, or included in a way that is most helpful for the development.

 Tier 4: When designing new features, make sure they align with learning science principles.
 Just like if you'd build an airplane, you'd first make sure its design aligns with laws of physics, increasing the odds it'll stay in the air.